bodil/error/README.md

 ## TODO

-* Needs a REPL workflow.
-Currently only the Leiningen plugin works properly.
 * Nashorn test runner, perhaps degrading to Rhino on JDK < 8.
 * Watch mode for `lein error`.